adafruit/circuitpython-weekly-newsletter/assets/20220927/README.md

 Please preface all asset filenames for this issue with 20220927, re.
 20220927neopixel.jpg

 Please consider using JPG files for size.
+Use a .jpg file extension, not .JPG or .jfif, please.
+.png files are acceptable too.
+Please, not .PNG or .svg files.
 * All images **must be <=550px wide**
 * Please avoid letterboxed images, e.g. images with black bars.